its2mc/MorphBridge/README.md

 		<li>comms.init(handle_function)</li>
 		<li>comms.transmit(msg)</li>
 	</u>
+	Comms is the object created when the mesh network is established.
 The init function allows the node that is running it to communicate to other nodes in the localhost.
 The handle_function that is passed is mandatory since it handles messages that this node recieves.
 Although an error won't exactly happen, the messages need to be handled for safety.
 You can pass it to the logger.
 The transmit function sends a message to all the nodes that are running.
 The message can be binary/text e.t.c.
 JSON is nice..
 Below is a sample script that shows how these can be implemented.
 </p>
 <p>